 What is a procedure?

 Procedures are step-by-step instructions that help you perform a specific task.
-They’re often consistent once established and help maintain a uniform understanding of what to do in different circumstances.
+They’re often consistent once established and help maintain a uniform understanding of what to do in different circumstances, like in this example of a new hire onboarding guide:

-Here are a few examples of where/when you need to establish a procedure:
+Here are a few examples of procedures in business and where/when you need to establish a procedure:

 - The project has multiple steps with very detailed actions.